Will Vision Vancouver lose council seat in fall by-election?

 Vision, which shares third position in our hypothetical by-election, garners its lower support levels (17%) relatively consistently from almost all groups.
 Younger adults, with single-digit support for Vision, are now leaning strongly Green.

 Research NotesThese are the findings of an online survey of 400 residents of the City of Vancouver.
-The survey was conducted by Justason Market Intelligence.
+The survey, released for public education, was conducted by Justason Market Intelligence.
 The final weighted sample reflects the actual population demographics according to the most recent census (2016).
 These data rely on an online sample of the firm’s residential / consumer panel, recruited using probability sampling by landline and cell phone.

 - Dates of research: Online, July 20-24, 2017.